Describe it. We’ll find it.

 One conversation.
 The right part.

-Classic car parts hunting is hard.
-The part you need might go by three different names depending on the decade and the country.
-The supplier who stocks it may not appear in any Google search.
-The forum thread with the answer was posted in 2009 and the links are dead.
+The part you need might go by three different names.
+The supplier who stocks it won’t appear in a Google search.
+The forum thread with the answer was posted in 2009.
 CarSpanner knows all of this already.

 You describe it.
 We find it.